Pollock Technique™ Circumcision – Now in Perth, WA

-Extensive pain control methods are employed for infant circumcision; including paracetemol, sugar solution (which has been shown to reduce pain perception), soothing music, topical freezing cream, padded baby holders, and a long acting local anesthetic injection.
+Extensive pain control methods are used for infant circumcision, including Paracetamol, sugar solution (which has been shown to reduce pain perception), soothing music, topical freezing cream, padded baby holders, and a long-acting local anaesthetic injection.

-Older boys and adult men also benefit from multiple local anesthetics to ensure a virtually painless procedure.
+Older boys and adult men also benefit from multiple local anaesthetics to ensure a virtually painless procedure.

 Gentle Procedures Perth Circumcision Procedure

-We recommend that you finish feeding your baby prior to coming into the clinic so that he will not be too hungry while you are waiting for the procedure.
-If your son is hungry upon your arrival, it is ok to feed him within 15 minutes of your arrival to the clinic.
+We recommend that you finish feeding your baby before coming into the clinic so that he will not be too hungry while you are waiting for the procedure.
+If your son is hungry upon your arrival, it is okay to feed him within 15 minutes of your arrival at the clinic.

-Please read on to learn about the multiple steps we will take to minimize your baby’s discomfort during the short infant circumcision procedure.
-Our doctor will take good care of your son and you will be present the whole time.
+Please continue reading to learn about the multiple steps we will take to minimize your baby’s discomfort during the short infant circumcision procedure.
+Our doctor will take good care of your son, and you will be present the whole time.

 You will be at our Perth circumcision clinic for just over an hour, and we want to make that time as pleasant as possible.

-All the following steps are taken to ensure your son has minimal discomfort during the procedure.
+We take the following precautions to ensure your son has minimal discomfort during the procedure.

 Baby Panadol Before You Come to the Clinic

-Before you leave home, give your baby paracetemol.
+Before you leave home, give your baby Paracetemol.
 Do not use other medications such as Ibuprofen because these may affect bleeding time.
-Infant paracetemol drops usually come in a concentration of 80 mg/1 ml (check the bottle that this is the correct preparation).
+Infant Paracetemol drops usually come in a concentration of 80 mg/1 ml (check the bottle to confirm that this is the correct preparation).
 The proper dose for his weight is shown in the table below.

 ¾ ml (60 mg)